-As a branch id select any alphanumerical string.
+As a branch id select any alphanumerical string with up to 64 characters.

-4.4.3.
+5.5.3.
 Required System Groups

 Uyuni for Retail requires:

 - branch system group for every branch server proxy, using branch id as its name - hardware type system group for every used hardware type, using HWTYPE: prefix in its name